 Using a tool like Google Analytics, you can easily determine the number of repeat visitors to your website as well as new visitors.
 Assess your website visitors before, during, and after influencer campaigns to see their impact.

 Not everyone who sees your company or brand in an influencer campaign will visit your website or buy your product.
 But that doesn’t mean, they weren’t positively influenced by the campaign and might purchase from you in the future.

 As such, look at the amount of reach each influencer has given your company/brand and what their engagement is on their posts about you.

-Specifically, measure likes, shares, and backlinks (i.e., how many times other sites reference your content).
+Specifically, track influencer content so that you can measure likes, shares, and backlinks (i.e., how many times other sites reference your content).
 You may also want to look at comments on the content for clues about its appeal or what people liked/didn’t like about it.

 Influence engagement rate (IER)

 Influence engagement rate (IER) calculates the ratio between the number of engagements and the number of followers that influencers had at the time they posted your campaign.
 The higher the IER, the more engaging your message was for their specific audience.

 Use this to find other influencers like the ones who give you high IERs.